A comparison between short GRB afterglows and AT2017gfo: shedding light on kilonovae properties: Summary and conclusions

 \section{Summary and conclusions}

 The discovery of GW170817 and GRB 170817A has provided the first direct evidence of the association of at least a fraction of short GRBs with binary NS merging systems.
-It also provided the most compelling evidence that kilonova emission may be an additional component in GRB optical/NIR afterglows. {\bf Motivated by this discovery, we have searched for AT2017gfo-like kilonova emissions in the optical/NIR light curves of 39 short GRBs with known redshift, using optical and NIR rest-frame light curves obtained from the spectroscopic and photometric data-set of AT2017gfo.
+It also provided the most compelling evidence that kilonova emission may be an additional component in sGRB optical/NIR afterglows.
+Motivated by this discovery, we have searched for AT2017gfo-like kilonova emissions in the optical/NIR light curves of 39 short GRBs with known redshift, using optical and NIR rest-frame light curves obtained from the spectroscopic and photometric data-set of AT2017gfo.

 In addition to past works, due to the large spectral coverage of our data sample, we were able to confirm the presence of a significant kilonova luminosity gradient for both the blue and red components.
-Our main results and conclusions are summarized below: \begin{itemize}
+Our main results and conclusions are summarized in Figure \ref{fig:pie} and below: \begin{itemize}

-\item {\it We find robust evidence that not all short GRBs are associated with a AT2017gfo-like kilonova.} Indeed, in 3 cases (050509B, 061201 and 100206A), the optical counterpart luminosity is fainter than AT2017gfo (see green slice in Fig. \ref{fig:pie}).
-This implies that, if a kilonova component were present, it should be less luminous than AT2017gfo up to a factor of $>5$ for the blue component (see Figure \ref{fig:ratiotime} and Tab.2).
+\item {\it We find robust evidence that not all short GRBs are associated with a AT2017gfo-like kilonova.} {\bf Indeed, we find 7 events in which the GRB optical counterpart is less luminous than AT2017gfo in at least one filter (pink slices in Fig. \ref{fig:pie}).
+For these cases, if an AT2017gfo-like kilonova were present, it should had been detected.
+In particular for two GRBs with accurate redshift} (050509B and 061201), the optical counterpart luminosity is fainter than AT2017gfo by a factor up to $>5$ for the blue component (see Figure \ref{fig:ratiotime} and Tab.2).